architjoshihs/hl-twitter/readme.txt

 === HL Twitter ===
 Contributors: Dachande663
 Donate link: http://hybridlogic.co.uk/code/wordpress-plugins/hl-twitter/
-Tags: xbox, xbox360, microsoft, gamertag, xboxlive, live, hybridlogic Requires at least: 3.0.0
+Tags: twitter, tweet, post, auto tweet, social, social media, backup, hybridlogic Requires at least: 3.0.0
 Tested up to: 3.0.1
 Stable tag: trunk

-HL Twitter stores tweets from multiple accounts and displays them via a customisable widget.
+HL Twitter stores tweets from multiple accounts and displays them via a customisable widget as well as supprting auto-tweeting new posts.

 == Description ==

 HL Twitter lets you display your tweets as a widget in your sidebar.
 But it also does a whole lot more.
 You can track multiple Twitter accounts and store all of the tweets on your blog indefinitely (currently Twitter only keep your 3,200 most recent tweets) as well as pulling in any tweets that you reply to for future reference.
+You can then tweet from your Dashboard or have HL Twitter automatically tweet your new posts with a customisable message.

 == Installation ==